Jan. 10, 2011 -- All that added sugar in the diets of typical teens could increase their risk for heart disease, a new study suggests.

 “We need controlled studies to really understand the role of added sugars in cardiovascular disease,” researcher Jean A. Welsh, MPH, RN, tells WebMD.
 “But it is important to be aware of the added sugar in the foods we all eat.”

 Message to Industry: Get Sugar Out of Food

 Sugary sodas, sports drinks, and fruit- or fruit-flavored drinks containing added sugars are among the largest sources of added sugars in the diets of children and teens, Welsh says.

-Teaching children and teens about healthy eating and giving them the tools they need to do so could make a big difference in childhood obesity and, potentially, heart disease rates in the future, preventive cardiologist Suzanne Steinbaum, MD, of New York’s Lenox Hill Hospital tells WebMD.
+Teaching children and teens about healthy eating and giving them the tools they need to do so could make a big difference in childhood obesity and, potentially, heart disease rates in the future, preventive cardiologist Suzanne Steinbaum, DO, of New York’s Lenox Hill Hospital tells WebMD.

 She points to public health initiatives like Michelle Obama’s Let’s Move campaign as a step in the right direction.

 “Nearly a third of kids in this country are overweight or obese,” she says.
 “We don’t yet know what this will mean for cardiovascular risk, but it is probably a safe bet that we are going to see younger and younger people with heart disease.”

 She says the public needs to send a strong message to the food industry.